spatialos/UnrealGDK/SpatialGDK/Documentation/content/map-travel.md

 By specifying a URL as the first command line parameter when launching a client you can automatically connect clients to a deployment.
 There are two options available in SpatialOS, the [receptionist](#using-receptionist) flow for local deployments and the [locator](#using-locator) flow for cloud deployments.
 Alternatively you can connect from an offline client to a deployment in-game by using APlayerController::ClientTravel ([OpenLevel](https://api.unrealengine.com/INT/BlueprintAPI/Game/OpenLevel/index.html) in blueprints).

-Please refer to the [Connection Arguments]({{urlRoot}}/content/command-line-arguments#connection-arguments) section for all possible SpatialOS URL options.
+Please refer to the [Map Travel URL options]({{urlRoot}}/content/command-line-arguments#map-travel-url-options) section for all possible SpatialOS URL options.

 #### Using Receptionist - Local Deployments
 The Receptionist is a SpatialOS service which allows you to connect to a deployment using the host IP and port of the SpatialOS deployment.
 You can specify these parameters in command line arguments when booting a client and you will connect automatically via receptionist.
 An example of the receptionist being used to automatically connect a client on boot can be found in the `LaunchClient.bat` script found in our [UnrealGDKExampleProject](https://github.com/spatialos/UnrealGDKExampleProject).